Spain’s Golden Visa

-Spain started issuing these visas in 2013 to attract foreign investment.
+Spain started issuing the Golden Visas in 2013 to attract foreign (non-EU) property buyers.
 It’s also called the Investor Visa.

-1) Allows you to live and work in Spain.
-You can work self-employed or for someone else.
+- Live and work in Spain.
+You can be self-employed or work for someone else.

-The visa is valid for two years and you can renew it for as long as the investment is in your name.
-After five years, you can apply for permanent residence and after ten years for Spanish citizenship.
+The visa is valid for two years, and you can renew it for as long as the property is in your name.
+After five years, you can apply for permanent residence and, after ten years, for Spanish citizenship.

 E. Basic Procedure

-After you sign the property deed, you apply for the visa.
-The application is filed in the Spanish embassy in your resident country.
-The visa is granted ‘priority’, but no promises can be made regarding processing time.
-We work a Spanish immigration attorney who manages the visa-application procedure.
+Sign the property deed, then apply for the visa in the Spanish embassy in your resident country.
+Although these visas are granted ‘priority’, no promises can be made regarding processing time.
+We work with a Spanish immigration attorney who can manage the application procedure.

 F. Spanish Resident Defined.
 You are a Spanish resident IF

-1) You live in Spain for 183 days or more per year.
+- You live in Spain for 183 days or more per year, or

-2) You live in Spain for less than 183 days, but you don’t have a home elsewhere so your principal residence is in Spain.
+- You live in Spain for less than 183 days, but Spain is your principal residence (you don’t have a home elsewhere), or

-3) Your ‘central economic activity’ is in Spain or it’s where you earn most of your money.
+- Your ‘central economic activity’ is in Spain; it’s where you earn most of your money or

-4) Your spouse or a child live in Spain.
-Then a presumption arises that you live in Spain.
+- Your spouse or a child live in Spain.
+This raises a presumption that you live in Spain too.
 You can rebut this with evidence that you live and pay taxes elsewhere.